grrlgeek/sql-docs/docs/t-sql/includes/create-workload-group.md

 Specifies the maximum time, in seconds, that a query can wait for a memory grant from the query workspace memory to become available. *value* must be 0 or a positive integer.
 The default setting for *value*, 0, uses an internal calculation based on query cost to determine the maximum time.

-A query doesn't always fail when a memory grant timeout is reached.
+A query doesn't always fail when a memory grant time out is reached.
 A query only fails if there are too many concurrent queries running.
 Otherwise, the query might only get the minimum memory grant, resulting in reduced query performance.

 #### MAX_DOP = *value*